plumatic/om-tools/README.md

 We built this to refine a few simple aspects of the base `om.dom` elements.
 The main improvements include,

-*   Attributes are optional not required to be JavaScript values.
+*   Attributes are not required to be JavaScript values and are optional.
 You don't need to use the `#js` reader macro or `nil` for no attributes.
 *   More natural attribute names.
 We translate attributes like `:class` to `:className` and `:on-click` to `:onClick`.
 *   Children can be in collections, meaning you don't need `apply`